mhowlett/confluent-kafka-dotnet/blog.md

 transformProcessor.Start(instanceId, cancellationToken);
 ```

 And that's it!
-To scale your processing, simply run multiple instances of your program and let Kafka consumer groups do their magic.
-More detailed information on using the `Processor` is available in the example's [readme.md](...).

-For the remainder of this blog post, we're going to dive into the
+To scale your processing, simply run multiple instances of your program (specifying different instanceId's) and let Kafka consumer groups do their magic.
+More in depth information on how to use the `Processor` class is available in the example's [readme.md](...).

-details of it's implementation.
+For the remainder of this blog post is concerned with it's implementation.
+Code [here](...).

 ## Setting up

 A nice addition to the 1.0 API are the strongly typed configuration classes.
-These classes are actually just convenience wrappers around the string/string key value pairs expected by librdkafka - which you can still use if you want.
-However, the specialized configuration classes give you edit / compile time type validation, intellisense API documentation, and they're directly compatible with the ASP .NET `IConfiguration` `Option` pattern (but that's a story for a future blog post!).
+These classes are actually just convenience wrappers around the string/string configuration settings [expected by librdkafka](...) - which you can still use if you want.
+However, the specialized configuration classes give you edit / compile time type validation, API documentation via intellisense, and they're directly compatible with the ASP .NET `IConfiguration` `Option` pattern (but that's a story for a future blog post!).

 There are many configuration options, but for the most part, the defaults are probably what you want.
 Here's the complete set of parameters we're using for the consumer: